deanpcmad/twitchrb/README.md

 # TwitchRB

-TwitchRB is a Ruby library for interacting with the Twitch Helix API.
+TwitchRB is the easiest and most complete Ruby library for the [Twitch Helix API](https://dev.twitch.tv/docs/api).

 ## Installation